Integer-Forcing Linear Receivers: Performance for Slow Fading Channels

 \subsection{Diversity-Multiplexing Tradeoff}

-The diversity-multiplexing tradeoff (DMT) provides a rough characterization of the performance of a MIMO transmission scheme at high $\snr$ \cite{zt03}. \begin{definition} A family of codes is said to achieve spatial multiplexing gain $r$ and diversity gain $d$ if the total data rate and the average probability of error satisfy
+The diversity-multiplexing tradeoff (DMT) provides a rough characterization of the performance of a MIMO transmission scheme at high SNR \cite{zt03}. \begin{definition} Consider a family of coding schemes, indexed by $\snr$, that achieves sum rate $R(\snr)$ with probability of error $p_{\text{error}}(\snr)$ at a given $\snr$ value.
+This family of coding schemes is said to achieve \textit{spatial multiplexing gain} $r$ and \textit{diversity gain} $d$ if